-It is the blood [Leviticus 17:11]
+For the generations to come.
+[Leviticus 17:7]

-Today's Meditation is Psalm 9:10-12; This Week's Amidah Prayer Focus is Petition # 4, Ga'al [Kinsman-Redemption]
+Today's Meditation is Psalm 9:10-12;

+This Week's Amidah Prayer Focus is Petition # 2, Teshuvah [Turning Back to the Path of Torah]

-Vayedaber Adonai el-Moshe l'emor - i.e. And the Holy One spoke to Moshe, saying . . .
-Daber el-Aharon v'el-banav v'el kol-B'nei Yisra'el - Speak to Aharon and his sons, and to all B'nei Yisrael Leviticus 17:1-2a.
+Vayedaber Adonai el-Moshe l'emor - Then Holy One spoke to Moshe, saying ...
+Daber el-Aharon v'el-banav v'el kol-b'nei Yisra'el ve'amarta aleihem - Declare to Aharon and his sons, and all B'nei Yisrael, saying to them ... zeh ha-davar asher-tzivah Adonai l'emor - This is the thing that the Holy One has enjoined, saying Leviticus 17:1.